syn1de/PulseCord/README.md

 3. **Upload Media to Discord Channel**:
     - Run PulseCord and choose option 3 from the menu.
-    - Enter your Discord Bot token.
+    - Enter your Discord token.
     - Follow the on-screen instructions to select the channel and directory containing media files.
     - Media files will be uploaded to the chosen Discord channel.